AndreiGoldin/NonuniformDetonation1D/README.md

 to work in the laboratory frame of reference.
 To enhance performance, [`numba` package](https://numba.pydata.org/) is used.

 # INSTALLATION
-To use the package, you need Python version >=3.6 and I recommend to use a separate virtual environment for simulations, for example, via [`venv` package](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+To use the package, you need Python with version >=3.6 and I recommend to use a separate virtual environment for simulations, for example, via [`venv` package](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 Please execute following commands in the terminal.
 ```